travis-ci/docs-travis-ci-com/docs/user/database-setup.md

     # .travis.yml
     before_script:
-      - "mysql -e 'create database myapp_test;'"
+      - mysql -e 'create database myapp_test;'

+#### config/database.yml Example

+`config/database.yml` example for Ruby projects using ActiveRecord:

+    mysql:
+      adapter: mysql2
+      database: myapp_test
+      username: root
+      encoding: utf8

 ### PostgreSQL

-PostgreSQL binds to 127.0.0.1 and requires authentication with "postgres" user and no password:
+PostgreSQL binds to 127.0.0.1 and requires authentication with "postgres" user and no password.

+You have to create the database as part of your build process:

+    # .travis.yml
+    before_script:
+      - psql -c 'create database myapp_test;' -U postgres

+#### config/database.yml Example

+`config/database.yml` example for Ruby projects using ActiveRecord:

     postgres:
       adapter: postgresql
       database: myapp_test
       username: postgres

-You have to create the database as part of your build process:

-    # .travis.yml
-    before_script:
-      - "psql -c 'create database myapp_test;' -U postgres"

 ### SQLite3

 Probably the easiest and simplest solution for your relation database needs.
 If you don't specifically want to test how your code behaves with other databases, in memory SQLite might be the best option.

 #### Ruby Projects